 Address/starting point: Mount Baker Park, 2521 Lake Park Drive South, Seattle, 98144

 Food: Mioposto Pizzeria, 3426 NE 55th Street, Seattle, 98105

 Restrooms: Mount Baker Beach Park, Amy Lee Tennis Center, Bradner Gardens (portables)

 If you liked these Seattle stair walks, here’s how to learn about more stair hikes:

 - Seattle All Stairs

-This resource offers interactive maps of all the city’s public stairways plus 30 walks that you can download and printout.
+This resource offers interactive maps of all the city’s public stairways plus 30 walks you can download and print out.

 - Seattle Stairway Walks

 The book and website are by Cathy and Jack Jaramillo.
-Both include 25+ walks with step-by-step instructions, kid-friendly options and interesting facts and tidbits.
+Both include 25+ walks with step-by-step instructions, kid-friendly options and exciting facts and tidbits.